 Instead of managing access control directly in Kong Gateway, you'll use an API service in PingOne to manage access control rules.
-PingOne, working with the authorization plugin, uses the best practices of OAuth and OIDC to make it simple for you to manage API access control across these distributed systems.
+PingOne, working with the authorization plugin, uses OAuth best practices to simplify management of API access control across these distributed systems.

-1. In PingOne, go to Authorize > API Services.
+1. In PingOne, go to Authorization > API Services.

 2. Click the + icon next to API Services to add an API service.